 Other Data Privacy Laws

-Even if you don't meet the CCPA thresholds, your start-up business may come under several other state, national and international privacy laws.
+Even if you don't meet the CCPA (CPRA) thresholds, your start-up business may come under several other state, national and international privacy laws.
 Key ones to watch out for include the following.

 Children's Online Privacy Protection Act (COPPA)